 Chan Li Shan is a PhD student at the English department of the University of Hawaii at Manoa.
-Her research interests are life writing, community-based creative writing and cultural studies.
+Her research interests are in the medical humanities and life writing.

 As a writer, researcher and editor, her areas of interest include oral history methods, writing from letters, photographs and personal documents, and memory work.

 She was formerly Director of the Writing Center and Writing Residency Fellow at the Asian University for Women in Chittagong, Bangladesh.
 Prior to this, she was Writer-in-Residence at Sing Lit Station.

 Her book ‘A Philosopher’s Madness’ was published by Ethos Books in 2012.
 Her children’s biography picture book ‘Yellow Man’, published by Epigram Books, in 2021.
 A creative biography ‘Searching for Lee Wen’ will be launched in 2022.

 Aside from writing, she has particular interest and expertise in the structural/developmental editing of book projects.